• Free shipping on all orders

 mandarin oranges in wooden table

 One of the most common scents that dogs dislike is citrus.
 This includes lemons, oranges, and grapefruit.
-Most dogs will stay away from citrus fruits and won’t eat them.
+Most dogs stay away from citrus fruits and don’t eat them.
 It’s possible that they don’t like citrus because of its acidity and tart flavor.
-Since they don’t like the taste of citrus, they won’t particularly enjoy the smell of it either.
+Since they don’t like the taste of citrus, they don’t enjoy its smell either.

 2. Cinnamon

-Most dogs don’t like the smell of cinnamon and will avoid going near it and eating foods that contain it.
-While cinnamon isn’t toxic to dogs, cinnamon powder can be an irritant for them.
+Most dogs don’t like the smell of cinnamon and avoid going near it and eating foods that contain it.
+While cinnamon isn’t toxic to dogs, cinnamon powder can be an irritant.
 It should be placed in a safe, unreachable place for dogs to prevent them from inhaling it.
 It can cause them to choke, cough, or experience difficulty breathing.

 3. Fresh Herbs